RaghavArora2/VideoChatApplication/README.md

    const serverSecret = "YOUR_SERVER_SECRET";
    ```

-5. **Accessing the Application**
+4. **Accessing the Application**

-   - Open the `videocall.html` file in your browser to start using the video call features.
+   - Open localhost:8080 to register then login.

 ## Social Media